booz-allen-hamilton/agile-playbook/plays/3_Teams.md

 - A comfortable space to lounge and be social or use for meetings
 - And a private space for team members to conduct sensitive conversations or high-concentration work

+### Practice - Distribute with intent

 #### Distribution can work
 Colocation isn't always possible.
 For lots of different reasons, we may lean to distributed teams: availability of talent, cost, client geographies, and so-on.
 We might be fully distributed, or just have a few team members in satellite locations.
 When we are distributed, we have to put in extra effort to stay communicative and engaged with each other, and every common team meeting requires more work from the facilitators -- planning meetings, standups, retrospectives... distribution complicates how we collaborate for all of them.
 Clearly, technology plays a role here, to keep us together -- tools like chat, video, electronic whiteboards.
-We have a few tips that can help distributed teams:
+If your team is distrubted, you need to approach this intentionally -- fewer good things will happen by accident than what we see with colocated team.s We have a few tips that can help distributed teams:

 1. Use video: Make sure each team member, regardless of location, has a camera, and create a virtual team-room by having everyone on-camera all the time.
 This way, when speaking on the phone, or chatting via IM, we still get to see facial expressions.
 2. Get off email: Consider banning email for communication inside your team.
 Emails are easy to lose, and waiting for email responses slows teams down.
 Use the phone more, and get a persistent chat room tool for your team.